Grapple228/Grapple228/README.md

 ### [grapple_db](https://github.com/Grapple228/rust_grapple_db) - Library for Database Communication (Rust)

 This is my latest project, developed for my current work.
 I found that many database clients are overly complicated, so I created my own.
-Currently, it works only with Scylla, but I plan to implement support for MongoDB, PostgreSQL, and Redis/Valkey.
+Currently, it works only with Scylla and Redis, but I plan to implement support for MongoDB and PostgreSQL.

 ### Research Repositories